-4. Keep the values for AppEUI and AppKey shown on the next page.
+6. Keep the values for AppEUI and AppKey shown on the next page.
 They are needed in RS1xx Configuration.

-7 RS1xx Configuration
+RS1xx Configuration

-- 1. Download and run the Sentrius sensor app (available via Apple Store, Google Play and Microsoft Store only for Windows 10 PC). - 2.
-The Sentrius app scans for Sentrius BLE devices.
+- Download and run the Sentrius sensor app (available via Apple Store, Google Play and Microsoft Store only for Windows 10 PC). - 2.
 Click the Bluetooth icon () on the RS1xx face panel.
 This causes the sensor to start advertising, with SS_T&H as its device name. - 3.
-The sensor's DevEUI, along with SS_T&H, should appear in the scan list.
-Connect to it.

-4. Click the gear icon for LoRa Radio Settings and Info.
+Start the Sentrius app and then it scans for RS1xx via BLE. - 4.
+If the latest firmware is not loaded, update firmware in Device FW Update. - 5.
+The sensor's DevEUI, along with SS T&H, should appear in the scan list.
+Connect to it. - Click the gear icon for LoRa Radio Settings and Info.
 (Figure 15)

-LoRa Radio

-LoRa Radio Settings and Info
+LoRa Radio LoRa Radio Settings and Info